 For organisations applying for MFA, the total award which can be given to each organisation is up to a maximum of £315,000 over a rolling three financial year period.

 This is for all project types and for most purposes, including operating aid.
-You can learn more about the chapter on subsidies in the Subsidy Control Act 2022 and de minimis regulation (PDF, 836KB).
+You can learn more about MFA subsidies in the chapter two in the Subsidy Control Act 2022 and de minimis regulation.

 The following are not funded by Innovate UK under MFA or de minimis and this is made clear again for each individual competition: